Collecting Syslogs

 ...

-Here we are collecting the logs and moving message from attributes to body using operators that are available.
-You can read more about operators here.
+Here, we collect logs and move messages from attributes to body using operators.
+Read more about operators here.

-For more configurations that are available for syslog receiver please check here.
+For additional configurations for the syslog receiver, check here.

 service: